-2) The following companies mentioned in this article are billboard sponsors of Streetwise Reports: None.
+2) The following companies mentioned are billboard sponsors of Streetwise Reports: None.
 Streetwise Reports does not accept stock in exchange for its services.
 Click here for important disclosures about sponsor fees.
-The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.

 3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
 The author is wholly responsible for the validity of the statements.
 The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
+The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.

 5) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
 Directors, officers, employees or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the interview or the decision to write an article, until one week after the publication of the interview or article.

-( Companies Mentioned: EVM:TSX.V,
+( Companies Mentioned: BHS:TSX.V,

-from The Gold Report – Streetwise Exclusive Articles Full Text https://www.streetwisereports.com/article/2018/01/15/exciting-news-with-more-to-come.html
+from The Gold Report – Streetwise Exclusive Articles Full Text https://www.streetwisereports.com/article/2018/02/16/bayhorse-silver-produces-silver.html